rohannso/sathe_shooters_AB_06/README.md

 }

+---

-## Security Considerations
+## 🔒 Security Considerations

-- Store API keys securely and never commit them to version control
+- *Store API keys securely* and never commit them to version control.
-- Regularly update the registered users list as personnel changes occur
+- *Regularly update the registered users list* to reflect personnel changes.
-- Review alerts promptly and implement recommended security actions
+- *Review alerts promptly* and take recommended security actions.
-- Consider using a VPN or Tor when deploying in production environments
+- *Use a VPN or Tor* when deploying in production environments.
-- *NEVER attempt to use this tool with actual dark web sites or services*
+- *NEVER attempt to use this tool with actual dark web sites or services.*

+---

-## Future Enhancements
+## 🔮 Future Enhancements

-- Integration with SIEM systems for centralized security monitoring
+🔹 Integration with SIEM systems for centralized security monitoring
-- Expanded simulated dark web environment for more comprehensive testing
+🔹 Expanded simulated dark web environment for testing
-- Machine learning models for improved threat classification
+🔹 Machine learning models for improved threat classification
-- Email notifications for critical alerts
+🔹 Email notifications for critical alerts
-- User authentication for the dashboard
+🔹 User authentication for the dashboard
-- Historic trend analysis and reporting
+🔹 Historic trend analysis and reporting

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 link of demo video